WebFiori/json/README.md

   * Create an instance of the class.
   * Add JSON data as needed.
   * Output the object using `echo` command or any similar one.

+For more information and advanced use cases, check [here](https://webfiori.com/learn/jsonx).

 ## Simple Example
 The following code shows a very simple usage example.